wpscholar-wp-plugins/mpress-hide-from-search/readme.txt

 * Initial commit

 == Upgrade Notice ==

+= 0.4.3 =
+Plugin updated to reflect that it works with WordPress version 4.5.2

 = 0.4.1 =
 Plugin updated to reflect that it works with WordPress version 4.2.4